HotPocketHPE/mhguide/README.md

 > Finally, punish his head turning towards you with a level 3, and watch him stagger as you deal vicious damage!

+With enough experience and knowledge, instead of counting hits of specific attacks, you can get a sense of how much damage each attack deals, then approximate how close you are to the next stagger for each part.
+This lets you use your full moveset instead of just a few attacks.
+Mastering this will place you at the highest levels of play!

 ### Head Turns

 Many monsters (especially older ones) will pivot in place after an attack in order to face you.
 This is called a head turn, and can be leveraged in a number of ways.